lsst/qserv/doc/source/quick-start-devel.rst

    eups list qserv
    setup qserv $VERSION

-Then re-run configuration and test process, as described in README.txt.
+Then re-run configuration and test process, as described in :ref:`quick-start`.

  .. warning::